- Timings in GMT/UTC

 2/2/1981; DC 10-30; AP-AXE : Karachi; aircraft gutted in fire, sabotage?

 5/6/1981; Fokker F-27-600; AP-AXF: on a training flight, the aircraft overran runway after aborting take-off at 90 knots (V1=96 knots) during a touch-and-go at Gilgit.
 There were 3 on board, no fatalities.

-15/9/1985; Twin Otter DHC-6; AP-BCH: on September 15, 1985, a pair of de-Havilland Canada DHC-6 Twin Otter 300 aircraft (AP-BCG and AP-BCH) parked at Islamabad International Airport collided with each other due to bad weather in association with strong winds and moisture incursion.
+15/9/1985; Twin Otter DHC-6; AP-BCH: on September 15, 1985, a pair of de-Havilland Canada DHC-6 Twin Otter 300 aircraft (AP-BCG and AP-BCH) parked at Islamabad International Airport collided with each other in strong winds.
 AP-BCH suffered serious damage in this incident.

 AP-AYW minutes after making belly landing at Islamabad International Airport on February 4, 1986.
 Two PIA air-hostesses, one seen near the first emergency escape slide (wearing purple color uniform shirt) and the other one near the second emergency escape slide (wearing magenta color uniform shirt), are moving away from the stricken aircraft.
 You can see fire fighters giving attention to right inner engine